gajus/eslint-plugin-jsdoc/.README/README.md

   - For type-checking rules, impacts parsing of types (through [jsdoctypeparser](https://github.com/jsdoctypeparser/jsdoctypeparser) dependency)
   - Check preferred tag names
+  - For `check-syntax`, determines aspects that may be enforced
   - Disallows namepath on `@interface` for "closure" mode in `valid-types` (and avoids checking in other rules)